KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

 1. In your preferred EDI (Integrated Development Environment), open the root directory `src` of the project

-2. In your EDI, open two split Terminals aka CLI (Command Line Interface)
+2. Open two split Terminals aka CLI (Command Line Interface)

-3. In one, navigate to: `src/Frontend` and run the following command:
+ - In one, navigate to: `src/Frontend` by running the following command:
    `$ cd ./frontend`

-4. In the other one, navigate to: `src/BackEnd-Apis` and run the following command:
+ - In the other one, navigate to: `src/BackEnd-Apis` by running the following command:
    `$ cd ./backend-apis`

 ### Install dependencies